Common Coral Tree

 SA Tree No:

 It is a lovely, small to medium-sized, deciduous tree with a spreading crown and brilliant red flowers in winter-spring.
 It is a handsome tree at any time of the year, and its dazzling flowers have made it one of the best known and widely grown South African trees.
 The red flowers are show stoppers and are loved by nectar feeding birds and bees and butterflies.
 It is the larval host plant for the Giant Emperor and the Protea Emperor butterflies and 11 moth species.
 Monkeys eat the flower buds.
 The roots are aggressive therefore plant it 6 meters from buildings, pools and roads.
 Plant it in full sun and be aware that it is frost sensitive when young so do protect them from frost.
+This tree is antibacterial, anti-inflammatory and analgesic.
 The bark is medicinal for toothache, to treat wounds, arthritis, earache and strips of the bark are used to tie bundles of herbs.
 Chiefs use the bark mixed with the root of the Cussonia as a purifying emetic.
 A branch is planted on the deceased's grave as this is said to protect the person in the afterlife.
 There are trials underway as the seed is said to be a painkiller.
 The leaves are used to ease the healing of sores, or boiled in water to make ear drops.
 The fresh leaves are also placed in the shoes to treat tired feet and cracked heels.
 The leaves are browsed by Black Rhino, Elephant, Kudu, Nyala, and Klipspringer, so it's great for a game farm.
 The seeds are eaten by Cape Parrots and Brown-headed Parrots.
 The wood is prone to wood-borer so the woodpeckers enjoy them.The roots are eaten by bushpigs and porcupines.
 The Lucky Bean seeds are put into wallets to bring luck.
 Branches can be cut and planted as living fence poles.
 Drought resistant.
 This is a popular bonsai subject.
 We planted one next to a Dombeya rotudifolia and as they flower simultaneously in early spring, it is a joy to behold!
 The name is derived from Greek erythros=red, referring to the red flowers.
 The seed pods are black and burst open to disperse the red seeds.
 The seeds are considered to be toxic but no deaths are recorded.
 The leaves are sometimes covered in bumps which are caused by psyllids which are insects that that live under the bumps.
 They cause no damage to the tree.
 They lose their leaves in winter and the new leaves in spring are enjoyed by many worms and caterpillars.
 Woodpeckers search the bark for wood boring insects.